iamlite/color-core/README.md

 3. Writing or improving documentation
 4. Submitting pull requests with code changes

-## Roadmap

-We're constantly working to improve next-colors.
-Here are some features we're planning to add in future releases:

-- Color palette generation
-- Color accessibility functions (contrast ratio, WCAG compliance)
-- Advanced color mixing and blending functions
-- Support for additional color spaces
-- Performance optimizations

-For a full list of planned features and improvements, please see our [CHANGELOG.md](CHANGELOG.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-If you're having any problem, please [raise an issue](https://github.com/iamlite/next-colors/issues/new) on GitHub and we'll be happy to help.
+If you're having any problem, please [raise an issue](https://github.com/iamlite/next-colors/issues/new) on GitHub and I will be happy to help.

 ---